cylc/cylc-doc/src/glossary.rst

          the same as :term:`workflow id`.

+   active
-   active waiting task
+   active task
+      An active task is a task in the submitted or running state.

+   active-waiting
+   active-waiting task
-      An active waiting task is a task in the :term:`scheduler's <scheduler>` active window that is "actively waiting" on (i.e. periodically checking) an :term:`external trigger` or :term:`clock trigger`.
+      An active-waiting task is a task in the :term:`scheduler's <scheduler>` ``n=0`` :term:`active window` that is ready to run according to its task prerequisites, but is still waiting on a limiting mechanism such as a :term:`clock trigger`, task :term:`hold`, or :term:`internal queue`.

-      These are the only waiting tasks that matter to the :term:`scheduler`.
-      Waiting tasks ahead of the active window in Cylc 8 are entirely abstract.

    external trigger